-Kenowa Hills Public Schools is committed to establishing and supporting 21st century learning environments.
-As part of this commitment, KHPS allows students, in grade levels 6-12, and staff to access the KHPS wireless network using their own technology devices (i.e. laptops, Smart Phones, iPads, netbooks, etc.) during the learning day outside of class.
-When the classroom teacher has approved the use of personal devices during class, students may use their own devices in the classroom to access and save information from the Internet, communicate with other learners, and use productivity tools loaded on their devices.
+Kenowa Hills Public Schools is committed to moving students and staff forward in a 21st century learning environment.
+As part of this commitment, KHPS will allow students, in grade levels 6-12, and staff to access the KHPS wireless network using their own technology devices (i.e. laptops, Smart Phones, iPads, netbooks, etc.) during the learning day.
+Only with classroom teacher approval, students may use their own devices in the classroom to access and save information from the Internet, communicate with other learners, and use the productivity tools loaded on their devices.
 At no time is a student allowed to use any third party data network (i.e. Verizon, Sprint, AT&T data access) to access the Internet, networks, or web-based application within the school building.